processone/docs.ejabberd.im/content/admin/configuration.md

 **`outgoing_s2s_timeout: Timeout`**:   The timeout in seconds for outgoing S2S connection attempts.

 **`s2s_access: Access`**:   The policy for incoming and outgoing s2s connections to other XMPP
 	servers.
 The default value is `all`.
+You can disable connections to other servers (federation) here by setting it to `none`, but this will not block other locally hosted servers as, for performance reasons, they are connected internally and not via the s2s module.
+To block even those you might need to use an additional module, for example [`mod_isolation`](https://gist.github.com/zinid/2525b45610422838c87b88f2847f9bfe).

 **`s2s_dns_timeout: Timeout`**:   The timeout in seconds for DNS resolving.
 The default value is `10`.